Connecticut Fire and Burn Injury Legal Advocacy

-Eagan Donohue Attorneys at Law’s Connecticut fire and burn injury lawyers have handled numerous wrongful death matters and injury claims involving victims of fire and burn related trauma.
+Eagan & Donohue’s fire and burn injury legal team has handled numerous wrongful death matters and injury claims involving victims of fire and burn related trauma.

-Fires cause devastating injuries and substantial damage regardless of where the fire occurs.
+Fires cause devastating injuries and substantial damage regardless of where they occur.
 Burn injuries unfortunately routinely happen to children and can be caused in a number of ways unrelated to fires.
-Each year more than 300 children die from fire or burn injuries and close to 100,000 are treated for burn injuries in hospitals.
-These numbers are frightening and indicate the need to protect our children from dangerous accidents.
+Each year, more than 300 children die from fire or burn injuries and close to 100,000 are treated for burn injuries in hospitals.
+Our firm recognizes that behind each one of the data points making up these statistics is a child who is unique and special, and so these numbers are frightening and indicate the need to protect our children from dangerous accidents.

 Fire and Burn Injuries